 The proactive approach to veterinary care

 Preventative care is a pet’s first line of defense.
-Annual exams help by detecting, diagnosing and treating disease in its early stages, often before any noticeable symptoms begin.
+Wellness exams help by detecting, diagnosing and treating disease in its early stages, often before any noticeable symptoms begin.
 The earlier treatment starts, the more effective it is, keeping your pet from unnecessary pain and suffering.

 Vaccinating Your Pet